 ** NOTE: LIMITED ACCESS TO THE 18 RICHMOND TERRACE FACILITY IS RESTRICTED TO COURT EMPLOYEES ONLY**

 - Currently, the court is addressing all essential matters as well as non-essential matters.
-Most operations are being handled virtually or remotely.
+All operations will be handled by In-person staff employees.

 - All urgent, essential matters, as well as non-essential matters are being accepted for filing

-- Only essential Court Employees will be permitted in the courthouse.
-Members of the Public will not have Access to the 18 Richmond Terrace Facility.
-No person should attempt to visit the courthouse without first contacting the Chief Clerk’s Office at 718.675.8504 or at firstname.lastname@example.org
+- Currently, only Court Employees will be permitted in the courthouse.
+Members of the Public will not have Access to the 18 Richmond Terrace Facility, unless by appointment.
+No person should attempt to visit the courthouse without first contacting the Chief Clerk’s Office at 718.675.8504 or at email@example.com

-- Until further notice, petitions and other papers must be filed by mail USPS regular mail or Return Receipt Mail Services, and Special Mail i.e. Fed-Ex, UPS, etc. To: Surrogate’s Court Richmond County, 18 Richmond Terrace, SI, NY 10301.
+- Until further notice, petitions and other papers will continue to be filed by mail USPS regular mail or Return Receipt Mail Services, and Special Mail i.e. Fed-Ex, UPS, etc. To: Surrogate’s Court Richmond County, 18 Richmond Terrace, SI, NY 10301.
 Please provide your contact information, including an email address, with your filing.

-- In addition, The Court is now accepting filings by Electronic method through the New York State Courts Electronic Filing Program (NYSCEF) System. email@example.com Phone 646-386-3033
+- In addition, The Court has been accepting filings by Electronic method through the New York State Courts Electronic Filing Program (NYSCEF) System. firstname.lastname@example.org Phone 646-386-3033

-- After consultation with the Chief Clerk, if papers are to be delivered in person, receipt by a Drop Off Box located, at the Surrogate’s Court of Richmond County, 18 Richmond Terrace, 2nd Floor Stuyvesant Place Entrance, will to be coordinated with the Chief Clerk.
-Contact the Court immediately upon Drop-Off.
+- If papers are to be delivered in person, receipt by a Drop Off Box located, at the Surrogate’s Court of Richmond County, 18 Richmond Terrace, 2nd Floor Stuyvesant Place Entrance, is acceptable and will continue to be coordinated with the Court.
+Contact the Court at 718-675-8500, immediately upon Drop-Off.

 - Court personnel may contact petitioners or their counsel as needed, once filed papers are reviewed.

-- Court attorneys will continue to contact the parties in matters for conference, which will be conducted virtually, or by telephone.
+- Court attorneys will continue to contact the parties in matters for conference, which will continue to be conducted virtually, or by telephone.

-- All “In-Person” matters scheduled to be heard at calendars through August 31, 2020, have been, or will be adjourned administratively.
+- All “In-Person” matters scheduled to be heard at calendars through December 31, 2021, have been, or will be scheduled virtually or by remote.
 Parties must not appear in court.
 Notices of future dates of court appearances will be communicated by telephone.
 Inquiries on calendared matters and conferences can be made at 718.675.8505.

-- No trials or hearings will commence until further notice.
-This includes 17-A Guardianships and finalizations of adoptions, unless there is urgency to the application.
+- Trials or hearings will continue to be commenced virtually.
+This includes 17-A Guardianships and finalizations of adoptions.

-- Until further notice, citations are being issued by court order- alternate service and appearance.
+- Until further notice, citations are being issued by court order- alternate service and appearances. --Please see the Court's website for sample citations and orders.

 The terms of this notice are subject to modification as the need arises.